 Therefore, two initial deadlines apply:

-1. For trusts already registered with HMRC using old form 41G, that have a UK tax consequence in 2016/17 (even if subsequently liquidated) must report by 31 January 2018.
+1. For trusts already registered with HMRC using old form 41G, with a UK tax consequence in 2016/17 (even if subsequently liquidated) the deadline is 31 January 2018.
+However, due to issues with HMRC’s systems, no penalties will be incurred for reports filed by 5 March 2018.

-2. For trusts settled in 2016/17 or which first became liable to tax in that year, the usual registration deadline of 5 October 2017 has been extended to 5 December due to teething technical difficulties with trusts registration service. .
+2. For trusts settled in 2016/17 or which first became liable to tax in that year, the usual registration deadline of 5 October 2017 has been extended to 5 January 2018.

 What does all this mean?